pistacheio/pistache/README.md

 #### Supported Architectures

 Currently Pistache is built and tested on a number of [architectures](https://wiki.debian.org/SupportedArchitectures).
 Some of these are suitable for desktop or server use and others for embedded environments.
 As of this writing we do not currently have any MIPS related packages that have been either built or tested.
-The `ppc64el` builds are occasionally tested on POWER9 hardware, courtesy of IBM.

 - amd64
 - arm64